Inkwell (band)

 Inkwell was an indie rock band from Winter Park, Florida.
 They released three full length albums and one EP, as well as a collaboration with former techno artist Floorboard.
-The band consisted of Travis Adams, the former frontman of My Hotel Year, and Davey Pierce, who was then the bassist of indie pop band of Montreal.
+The band consisted of Travis Adams, the former frontman of My Hotel Year, Davey Pierce, who was then the bassist of indie pop band of Montreal, and Matt Malpass, who went on to produce albums for Blink 182, Machine Gun Kelly and Lil Nas X (earning him a Grammy nomination).

 History

 Chaos Reveals Rhyme and breakthrough (2005–2007)

 The band's debut album, Chaos Reveals Rhyme was released June 7, 2005 through Amateur Records.
 The band was signed by One Eleven Records, a small Orlando label that was part of East West Records, distributing their album These Stars are Monsters on June 25, 2006.
-The band's song "Ecuador is Lovely This Time of Year" was included in the soundtrack of EA Sports video game NHL 2007, propelling the band to new attention.
+The band's song "Ecuador is Lovely This Time of Year" was included in the soundtrack of EA Sports video game NHL 07, propelling the band to new attention.

 The album was well received in the alternative rock and punk scene.
 Hybrid magazine and Emotional Punk both praised the album.
 Punknews.org was less receptive.